me-pic/picard_feps_2023/README.md

 - --path_dot_product (optional): specified the path to the npy file containing the dot product values between a signature weights and the FACS scores.
 If not specified, the correlation between the signature expression and the FACS scores will not be plotted
+- --path_feps_expression (optional): specified the path to the csv file containing the feps expression scores for each activation maps, and the experimental condition related to each map
 - --path_performance (optional): specifies the path to the csv file containing the performance metrics of the model.
 If not specified, the violin plot of the model performance will not be plotted